 A drive from Wrocław, the capital of Lower Silesia (Dolny Śląsk), to the foot of Radunia takes approximately forty minutes.
 You can take either DK (national road) 35 heading for Świdnica (leave the road at Mirosławice, angling left to follow the signs for Sobótka; from Sobótka drive south to Sulistrowiczki/Tąpadła) or E67 (at Jordanów Śląski turn right and head west to Świątniki, then follow the signs for Księginice Małe and Będkowice; in Będkowice turn left).
 The nearest car park to Radunia is located at Tąpadła pass, just about one kilometre northwest of the summit.
 As for public transport, there is a bus route Wrocław–Sulistrowiczki.
 In summer, the bus may go to Tąpadła.

-Red Tape & CampingThe summit area is a nature reserve, so you are supposed to keep to the waymarked trail.
-Another nature reserve named Łąka Sulistrowicka (Sulistrowice Meadow), situated just south of Sulistrowiczki, is crossed by the interpretive trail mentioned in the Overview.
+Red Tape & CampingThe summit area is a nature reserve and should only be crossed via the path which used to be waymarked.
+Another nature reserve named Łąka Sulistrowicka (Sulistrowice Meadow) is situated just south of Sulistrowiczki.

 Camping on the mountain is forbidden; it wouldn't make much sense anyway.
 The nearest campsite is in Sulistrowice, by a little dam.
 At Tąpadła pass, there are guesthouses and self-catering chalets to rent.